Fed orders another super-sized interest rate hike as it battles stubborn inflation

 The prospect that interest rates will stay higher for longer has rattled investors in recent weeks, producing big swings on Wall Street.

-Fed policymakers now expect significantly slower economic growth this year, and slightly higher unemployment.
+Fed policymakers now expect significantly slower economic growth this year than they did in June, as well as slightly higher unemployment.
 But they've stressed their willingness to do whatever it takes to get inflation under control.

+"No one knows whether this process will lead to a recession or, if so, how significant that recession would be," Powell said.
+"Nonetheless, we're committed to getting inflation back down to 2%, because we think that a failure to restore price stability would mean far greater pain later on."

-Waller said that with unemployment near a 50-year low at 3.7% and businesses adding hundreds of thousands of jobs each month, "we're not facing any tradeoffs, really."
+With unemployment near a 50-year low at 3.7% and businesses adding hundreds of thousands of jobs each month, Waller argues the Fed can afford to take a hard line on prices.

-Fed chairman Jerome Powell insists the central bank will not be swayed by political pressure to take its foot off the brake prematurely.
-Powell argues that's the mistake policymakers repeatedly made in the 1970s, allowing inflation to become more firmly entrenched.
+Powell insists the central bank will not be swayed by political pressure to take its foot off the brake prematurely.
+He argues that's the mistake policymakers repeatedly made in the 1970s, allowing inflation to become more firmly entrenched.

 "We will keep at it until the job is done," Powell told an audience at the CATO Institute this month.
 "The longer inflation remains well above target, the greater the risk that the public does begin to see higher inflation as the norm, and that has the capacity to really raise the cost of getting inflation down."